aarning/learnGit/Readme.txt

-Git is a a distributed version control system.\
+Git is a a distributed version control system.
-Git is free software.}
+Git is free software.
+Github is fun.